jmp/base/README.md

 ## Compiling

-GCC, SDL, and PhysicsFS are required for compilation.
+GCC, SDL, SDL_mixer, and PhysicsFS are required for compilation.

 Run `make`, and the binary should be created under `bin/`.